 We are developing a second immunotherapy platform targeting shared tumor antigens, including shared TSNA, which relies upon bispecific antibodies, or BiSAb, targeting solid tumors.
 BiSAb have been shown by others to exhibit early evidence of efficacy in B cell malignancies, using B cell-specific targets such as CD19, CD20 and BCMA, and our goal is to extend this concept into the treatment of solid tumors using our novel approach to identify tumor-specific antigens and antibody fragments against such targets.
 Our BiSAb approach uses an antibody fragment to recognize a tumor antigen and, in the same molecule, a different antibody fragment to recognize immune effector cells such as CD3+ T cells.
-These therapeutics aim to refocus immune effector cells specific antigens and develop antibody fragments that bind tightly and with high specificity to these targets.
+These therapeutics aim to refocus immune effector cells specifically upon the tumor through antibody-driven recognition of tumor-specific antigens.
+We use our EDGE platform to identify novel solid tumor-specific antigens and develop antibody fragments that bind tightly and with high specificity to these targets.
 These antibody fragments are deployed within a bispecific antibody framework to form novel "drug-in-a-bottle" therapeutic candidates.
 We expect this program to generate a development candidate in the second half of 2020.

-We have funded our operations to date primarily from private placements of our convertible preferred stock, the net proceeds from our initial public offering, or IPO, which we completed in October 2018, from our follow-on public offering, which we completed in April 2019, and from our "at the marketing offering" program, or the ATM

-Offering Program, as well as cash proceeds from bluebird Bio, Inc., or bluebird, under the collaboration agreement we entered into with bluebird in August 2018, or the bluebird Collaboration Agreement.
+We have funded our operations to date primarily from private placements of our convertible preferred stock, the net proceeds from our initial public offering, or IPO, which we completed in October 2018, from our follow-on public offering, which we completed in April 2019, and from our "at the marketing offering" program, or the ATM Offering Program, as well as cash proceeds from bluebird bio, Inc., or bluebird, under the collaboration agreement we entered into with bluebird in August 2018, or the bluebird Collaboration Agreement.
 We do not expect to generate revenue from any product candidates that we develop until we obtain regulatory approval for one or more of such product candidates and commercialize our products or enter into collaboration agreements with third parties.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 SLATE, GRANITE and the BiSAb program will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
 In addition, we expect to incur additional costs associated with operating as a public company.
 We also do not yet have a sales organization or commercial infrastructure and, accordingly, we will incur significant expenses to develop a sales organization or commercial infrastructure in advance of generating any commercial product sales.
 As a result, we will need substantial additional capital to support our operating activities.